nomad-coe/nomad-parser-cp2k/README.md

 of this parser.

 ## Documentation
-The [google style
-guide](https://google.github.io/styleguide/pyguide.html?showone=Comments#Comments)
-provides a good template on how to document your code.
+This parser follows the [google style guide](https://google.github.io/styleguide/pyguide.html?showone=Comments#Comments) for documenting python code.
 Documenting makes it much easier to follow the logic behind your parser.

-## Logging
-Python has a great [logging
-package](https://docs.python.org/2/library/logging.html) which helps in following the program flow and catching different errors and warnings.
-In cp2kparser the file cp2kparser/generics/logconfig.py defines the behaviour of the logger.
-There you can setup the log levels even at a modular level.
-A more easily readable formatting is also provided for the log messages.

 ## Testing
 The parsers can become quite complicated and maintaining them without